Plan your Business Exit

 When you sell your business, you might find it tough to get all of your money up front – it might instead be spread over a number of years.

 So you might consider offering the buyer financing that may be more attractive than might otherwise be available through traditional bank financing.
-And in the process you might receive some tax relief through a capital gains reserve.
+In the process, you might receive some tax relief through a capital gains reserve.

 This reserve allows you to bring the capital gain into income over a maximum five-year period.
 Without the capital gains reserve mechanism, you’d be liable for tax on the entire capital gain triggered by the disposition in the year of sale, even though you would not yet have received the entire sale proceeds.